The Lollipop Shoppe by Studio Makgill

 “Our challenge was to create something that reflects the heritage of their large line of classic products from manufacturers like Vitra, that fits in with the contemporary brands like Established & Sons and that conveyed the straightforward nature with which The Lollipop Shoppe conducts its business.”

-As a past student of furniture design (and an admirer of all things utilitarian and Bauhaus) the reference to classic designers is evident but not literal and works really well to symbolise the dual nature of the store.
+As a student of furniture design (and an admirer of all things utilitarian and Bauhaus) the reference to celebrated designers of the past is evident but not literal and works really well to symbolise the dual nature of the store.
 The typography, logo-mark and illustrations each have a lovely straightforward utilitarian aspect while the consistent line weight and stencil execution ties them neatly together.
 The circular ‘O’ in the custom typeface and logo-mark are simple references to the shop’s name an could have easily been overlooked and is a testament to the level detail that has gone into this project.

 For me this identity successfully blends the fundamental aspects of the store through a strong understanding and respect for the design past and its re-interpretation and implementation for the expanding future of the brand.